Y-Foundry-Dao/yfd-docs/docs/_develop/contractMessages/contracts/forge/forgeExecute.md

 ## Create Vault Proposal
 {% capture description %}
 Submits vault proposal to Forge.
 The below JSON should be base64 encoded and included in the "msg" field of a YFD execute send message.
+The YFD contract will execute the create_vault_proposal message on the Forge.
 {% endcapture %}
 {% capture key %}
-Create Vault Proposal
+create_vault_proposal
 {% endcapture %}
 {% capture object %}
 {